 Although I cannot guarantee that my suggestions will work for every child, I do feel that there are definite ways that you can encourage early potty training.
 Preparing for potty training using these super simple steps will save you and your child a lot of frustration.
 Just imagine not having to buy any more diapers.
 I know, sounds amazing, right?

-These tips work best when started early on, and will show you how to potty train by age 2.
+These tips work best when started early on, and will show you how to do potty training under 2.

 Tips For Potty Training Before 2